 The revival of traditional art styles and techniques has burgeoned into a full-fledged Second Renaissance.
 And this re-awakening has sparked a renewed interest in the colors used by the great masters of the past.
 It was thus inevitable that someone would produce the traditional pigments in watercolors.

-When Rublev Colours Watercolors hit the market, I had the good fortune of being the first author to write about it.
+When Rublev Colours Watercolors hit the market, I was fortunate to be the first author to write about it.
 In the April 2006 issue of Watercolor Artist (formerly Watercolor Magic), I introduced the Rublev Colours line of watercolors to the magazine’s readers.
 To exemplify the Rublev Colours Watercolors, I used the three following illustrations.

 The purpose of these three illustrations is not to tell you that you should always use these particular pigments and color schemes whenever you mix your flesh tones.
-My intension, rather, is to show you how you can think for yourself—and decide which colors that you want to use.
-Thus you will know how to mix flesh tones by “feel” rather than by formulas.
+My intention, instead, is to show you how you can think for yourself—and decide which colors you want to use.
+Thus you will know how to mix flesh tones by “feel” rather than formulas.

 Fig. 2.
-Watercolors swatches: (top from left to right) Madder lake, gamboge and indigo; mixture of these pigments (bottom).
+Watercolors swatches: (top from left to right) Madder lake, gamboge, and indigo; a mixture of these pigments (bottom).

-I like to make flesh tones with primary triads (red, yellow and blue) and with dyads of complementary colors as well.
+I like to make flesh tones with primary triads (red, yellow, and blue) and with dyads of complementary colors as well.
 These examples show you what I mean.
-The three colors at the top are Madder Lake, Gamboge and Indigo.
-(These are the genuine pigments and not “hue” replacements.)
+The three colors at the top are Madder Lake, Gamboge, and Indigo.
+(These are genuine pigments and not “hue” replacements.)
 I made the flesh tone continuum beneath them by stirring these three primary colors together.
 This is not a simple tonal value scale, though, because I increased the ratio of blue as the mixture darkens on the right.
-In other words, the darker it is, the more of the blue it has in it.
+In other words, the darker it is, the more blue it has in it.

-The two colors in the next illustration is a dyad of earth pigments (Fig. 3).
-(Earth colors often make excellent, realistic looking flesh tones.)
+The two colors in the following illustration are a dyad of earth pigments (Fig. 3).
+(Earth colors often make excellent, realistic-looking flesh tones.)
 The red is Red Sartorius Earth.
-And the green is a type of Celadonite, a green earth color, with the name of Verona Green Earth.
-Celadonite, which is very transparent, is an excellent green for making flesh tones.
+And the green is a type of Celadonite, a green earth color, with the name Verona Green Earth.
+Celadonite is very transparent and is an excellent green for making flesh tones.